Azaya89/azaya89.github.io/README.md

 #### **Visualising Proportions**

-***Pie Charts*** are a common way of visualising proportions.
+(A) ***Pie Charts*** are a common way of visualising proportions.
 It helps to quickly and easily understand how a given part is compared to a whole.

 Consider the following data sample: